Move with an Electric Vehicle (EV)

 Merri-bek is a leader in encouraging the uptake of zero emissions vehicles and the promotion of zero emissions transportation.

-Merri-bek City Council installed Victoria’s first EV fast charge station in 2013, has trialled hydrogen vehicles in our fleet, and manages a Council fleet of 28 EVs as well as 6 electric bicycles and one e-cargo bike.
+Merri-bek installed Victoria’s first EV fast charge station in 2013, has trialled hydrogen vehicles in our fleet, and manages a Council fleet of 28 EVs as well as 6 electric bicycles and one e-cargo bike.

-Council now manages a network of 23 public EV charging bays, accessible through the Chargefox app.
+Council now manages a network of 29 public EV charging bays, accessible through the Chargefox app.
 Electricity at all Council chargers is 100% renewable power from the Crowlands Wind Farm.

 Where can I find an EV charging station?

-- Merri-bek Civic Centre, 90 Bell Street, Coburg (x8 slow charger bays)
+- Merri-bek Civic Centre, 90 Bell Street, Coburg

-- Boundary Road, corner of Boundary Road and Sydney Road, Coburg North (x1 fast charger bay)
+- Boundary Road, corner of Boundary Road and Sydney Road, Coburg North

-- CB Smith Reserve, Jukes Road, Fawkner (x1 slow charger bay)
+- CB Smith Reserve, Jukes Road, Fawkner

-- Brunswick Mechanics Institute, David Street carpark, Brunswick (x2 slow charger bays)
+- Brunswick Mechanics Institute, David Street carpark, Brunswick

-- Edward St carpark, Edward Street, Brunswick (x2 fast charger bays, x2 slow charger bays)
+- Edward St carpark, Edward Street, Brunswick

-- Fleming Park, Cross St, Brunswick East (x2 slow charger bays)
+- Fleming Park, Cross St, Brunswick East

 Other public chargers also exist in Merri-bek, and can be viewed through the PlugShare website and app.